cs19b008iittp/team-7-Parking-slot/README.md

                               *here we calculate the bill based on number of hurs the vehicle has been Parked ,and we if the vehicle type is electrical we consider an extra fare Of  rupees 10 or electricharge that is included in bill.
+                              *here  we also give facility to the customer to pay bill either through cash or by credit *if mode of payment is credit then we check credir card number is valid or  not if it is valid we return successful transaction.
 4. Floor      :             . *we divide the each floor into 15 spots (5 small , 5 compact , 5 large)
                              *we consider 2 cases for the display method : 1.incoming (here if customer Wants to park his vehicle we will allot a nearest slot to him)